 The Credit Union signed a 5 year contract in 2010 with Data Action for the provision of computer bureau services and computer support.
-The contract includes a clause agreeing to a 3%p.a. increase.
+The contract includes a clause agreeing to annual increase of the gretaer of a 3%p.a. or CPI.
 This contract continues on a rolling basis with twelve months' notice.
 Based on the most recent financial information provided by Data Action, the bureau fees are likely to be: